dfilatov/bem-react/README.md

     }
 });
 ```
-You're able to use following special fields (in addition to supported by React) in returned from `renderToBemJson` bemjson:
+You're able to use following special fields (in addition to supported by React) in returned from `render` bemjson:
   * *String* **block** block name
   * *String* **tag** html tag
   * *Object* **mods** modifiers (boolean modifiers are supported as well)